Android Sliding Menu using Navigation Drawer

 You can see lot of popular applications like Facebook, Youtube, Google + already introduced navigation drawer menu in their applications.
 Following are the navigation drawer menus of multiple apps.

 In order to demonstrate navigation drawer, I am taking an example of Google+ navigation drawer and explained the process to achieve the same.
-But before starting the project I have downloaded required icons and using photoshop I have made each icon into different dimensions for xxhdpi (144×144 px),xhdpi (96×96 px)hdpi (72×72 px) and mdpi (48×48 px) drawbles.
+But before starting the project I have downloaded required icons and using photoshop I have made each icon into different dimensions for xxhdpi (144×144 px),xhdpi (96×96 px), hdpi (72×72 px) and mdpi (48×48 px) drawbles.

 Also I have downloaded navigation drawer toggle icon and included in drawable folders.
 You can get all the images in the source code of this tutorial.
 We need another image to replace the action bar up icon to toggle navigation drawer.
 Save following images and later add them to your project.